stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 Yes, enough for Trexel to get access to Tim's Twitter feed and do a nature walk where, because-- I have a problem.
 I filmed things in nature, and did commentaries as Trexel to them.
 You know, that sort of stuff.

-#### BEN [laughs]
+#### BEN

-But also, like, we very specifically wanted to avoid making, like, explicit references? [__TIM:__ Yes.]
+__[laughs]__ But also, like, we very specifically wanted to avoid making, like, explicit references? [__TIM:__ Yes.]
 And, like, we have-- I think we made it clear.
 Maybe we didn't actually.
 I don't know.
-But like, we have rejected suggestions, because they're too close to like-- or making too much reference to Earth.
+But like, we have rejected suggestions, because they're too close to, like-- or making too much reference to Earth.

 #### TIM